n0-computer/iroh-experiments/iroh-dag-sync/README.md

 What traversals there should be is probably highly project dependent, so typically you would just define a custom ALPN and then define a number of possible traversals that are appropriate for your project.

+These traversals are written in rust and can be complex and highly optimized, unlike if you had a generic language to define traversals.

+### Response

+The response is a sequence of frames.
+Each frame contains a discriminator byte, a blake3 hash, and *optionally* the bao4 encoded raw data corresponding to the hash.

+The response can be incrementally verified every 16 KiB to match the blake3 hash.
+Once the response is complete, it can be validated to match the non-blake3 hash function in the cid corresponding to the response.

 [ron]: https://docs.rs/ron/0.8.1/ron/#rusty-object-notation